 Whistle Words uses writing to help women in and post cancer treatment reclaim their sense of self.
+Writing is our tool, and not our goal.

 It's about building a community of women on parallel paths.